-The really cool thing about NYFW is that it almost feels like Fashion Week takes over the entire city.
-There are so many events and it almost feels as if the whole city is for fashion people.
-Pop-ups, previews, presentations and runway shows were held in a variety of locations but were very focused Downtown as opposed to places like Lincoln Center and Bryant Park in the past.
-It would’ve been great if they gave away playground maps of Lower Manhattan, highlighting all of the places with New York Fashion Week action and details of what’s happening – because it really felt like one big playground!
+The really cool thing about NYFW is that it almost feels like it takes over the entire city.
+There are so many events, it’s almost as if the whole city is for fashion people.
+Downtown was filled with pop-ups, previews, presentations and runway shows.
+They were usually held at places like Lincoln Center and Bryant Park in the past.
+It would’ve been great if they gave away playground maps of Lower Manhattan, highlighting all of the places with New York Fashion Week action and details of what’s happening.
+It really felt like one big playground!

 NYFW is maintaining an unusual balance of exclusivity and inclusivity.
-You need a formal ticket to attend a show that is scanned (this started a few years ago) but then all of the action is shared in real-time with the world through technology including Snapchat and Instagram Live.
+You need a formal ticket to attend a show that has to be scanned (this started a few years ago).
+But all of the action is shared in real-time with the world through technology including Snapchat and Instagram Live.
 It’s an exclusive, inclusive situation.
 For example, I was live streaming the BCBG show and it’s weird when you think about it.
 I had to stop and wonder if I was experiencing the collection through the lens or outside of it!

 Tech has definitely changed the week in a lot of ways.
-I feel like so many designers opted for presentations instead of the traditional 5 minute runway show because they’re designed to maximize the Instagram-ability of it all.
-A fashion show is over in minutes but a presentation could stretch on for an hour or even more, giving it many more opportunities to be shared.
+I feel like so many designers opted for presentations instead of traditional 5 minute runway shows because they’re designed to maximize the Instagram-ability of it all.
+A fashion show is over in minutes but a presentation could stretch on for an hour or even more.
+It offers many more opportunities to be shared.

 The two biggest trends at New York Fashion Week were super experiential presentations/shows and incorporating that element that will get people talking about them (whether through casting, strategic collaborations or anything else).

 MAGIC Las Vegas